-Config schema: power_state: (object)
+Activate only on keys: power_state Config schema: power_state: (object)

-delay: (integer/string) Time in minutes to delay after cloud-init has finished.
+delay: (integer/now) Time in minutes to delay after cloud-init has finished.
 Can be now or an integer specifying the number of minutes to delay.
+Default: now.
+DEPRECATED: Use of string for this value will be dropped after April 2027.
+Use now or integer type.

-Default: now mode: (poweroff/reboot/halt) Must be one of poweroff, halt, or reboot.
+mode: (poweroff/reboot/halt) Must be one of poweroff, halt, or reboot.